namans3/Keyword-Extraction/README.md

 ## Keyword extraction using TF-IDF scoring
 TF-IDF, which stands for Term Frequency – Inverse Document Frequency, is a basic yet an effective method to extract keywords from text.
-You can read more on wikipedia [here].
+You can read more on Wikipedia [here].

 [here]: https://en.wikipedia.org/wiki/Tf%E2%80%93idf

 In this project, we have used textblob to tokenize the words of tweets and we have developed functions to calculate TF and IDF scores based on which we rank all words and then extract the top 10 words in both

 Refer to the file TFIDFExtract.py in the repository.
-Code explaination is as below:
+Code explanation is as below:

 We import the following libraries:
 ```